rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 <a name="3.29.7.1">3.29.7.1</a> Make a note on edition statement of differences in edition statements from one part to another in nonce collections (volumes made up of previously published pamphlets, usually reissued with a collective title page) (see [3.20.9.1](/DCRMR/edition/Edition-statement/#3.20.9.1)).
 If edition statements of parts vary between exemplars of manifestation, record the edition statements of the item in hand relating to parts as an in [Note on item](/DCRMR/notes-on-items/Note-on-item/) (see [8.20.X.X](/DCRMR/notes-on-items/Note-on-item/#8.20.X.X) and [3.20.9.2](/DCRMR/edition/Edition-statement/#3.20.9.2)).

 >Example:
-> Set made up of various editions: v.
+> <CITE>Set made up of various editions: v.
 1, 10th ed.; v.
 3, 4th ed., corr.; v.
 7, 3d ed., corr.; v.
-9-11, 2d ed.
+9-11, 2d ed.</CITE>

 >Example:
-> Imprint varies: v.
+> <CITE>Imprint varies: v.
 4-5, Printed for Charles Bathurst and Lawton Gilliver; v.
 7-8, Printed for T. Woodward and C. Davis; v.
-9-11, Printed for C. Davis and C. Bathurst.
+9-11, Printed for C. Davis and C. Bathurst.</CITE>

 ## 3.29.8 Edition statements on multipart monographs

 <a name="3.29.8.1">3.29.8.1</a> If the [Edition statement](/DCRMR/edition/Edition-statement/) varies or does not appear on all volumes of a multipart monograph, and it was issued as such, make a note on edition statement explaining which edition statement appears on which volume and/or indicating the absence of edition statements, if considered important.

 >Example:
-> V. 2 issued without an edition statement
+> <CITE>V. 2 issued without an edition statement</CITE>